 ARC and NHMRC policies

-Full details of both policies can be viewed at:
+For full details of both policies see:

-For assistance regarding open access policies or depositing your research outputs into UNSWorks, please contact your Outreach Librarian.
+For assistance regarding open access policies or depositing your research outputs into UNSWorks, contact your Outreach Librarian.

 Managing your copyright

-Additional information about copyright and author agreements:
+For more information about copyright and author agreements see: